williammumper/lab/k8s/udemy-notes/section-3.md

 ```
 kubectl taint nodes node-name key=value:taint-effect
 ```

 taint-effect determines what happens to the pods if they DO NOT tolerate the taint.
 There are THREE taint effects:
-- NoSchedule #pods are not scheduled on this node
+- NoSchedule - pods are not scheduled on this node
-- PreferNoSchedule #system tries to avoid placing pods on node but not guarunteed
+- PreferNoSchedule - system tries to avoid placing pods on node but not guaranteed
-- NoExecute #new pods are not schedueled
+- NoExecute - new pods are not scheduled

 Example taint: